-The banker or mortgage broker you’re working with must give you approval for a specific amount, IN WRITING, before you embark on your search for a home.
-If it’s not in writing, you haven’t really been approved – no matter what they tell you.
+The banker or mortgage broker you’re working with must give you approval for a specific amount, before you embark on your search for a home.

 Knowing what amount you’ve been approved for and what monthly payments you’re comfortable with are important measures to take, as they will protect you from a number of potential problems, including:

 – Buying a property that you cannot afford and potentially losing your deposit